 If I stop using tretinoin in the first trimester, is it okay to start using it again later in my pregnancy?

-During the first three months of pregnancy, the baby’s organs are forming.
+During the first 3 months of pregnancy, the baby’s organs are forming.
 In months 4 through 9, the baby’s body and brain are growing.
 Tretinoin use in the 2nd and 3rd trimesters is less likely to cause a birth defect.
 However, until more information is available, avoiding this product throughout pregnancy may be the best course of action.
 For general information on the timing of exposures in pregnancy, see the MotherToBaby fact sheet on critical periods of development at https://mothertobaby.org/fact-sheets/critical-periods-development/.

 Tretinoin use during breastfeeding has not been studied.
-However, when used on your skin, very little tretinoin passes into your body, and so the amount in breast milk would be expected to be small.
+However, when used on your skin, very little tretinoin passes into your body, and so the amount in breast milk would probably be small.
 Be sure to talk to your healthcare provider about all of your breastfeeding questions.

-There are no studies looking at possible risks to a pregnancy when the father or sperm donor is using tretinoin.
+Studies have not been done to see if tretinoin could affect male fertility or increase the chance of birth defects.
 In general, exposures that fathers or sperm donors have are unlikely to increase risks to a pregnancy.
 For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

 Please click here for references.